operations

 Frequently Asked Questions

-Can I keep chemicals in an enclosed van?
-Yes, but ventilation is critical.
-Roof vents or a small exhaust fan prevent fume buildup.
-Never leave liquid chlorine or acid in a closed cargo van on a hot day without ventilation — pressure and fumes both build up.
+Yes, but ventilation matters.
+Roof vents or a small exhaust fan help keep fumes from building up.
+Liquid chlorine and acid should never sit in a closed cargo van on a hot day without ventilation.

-Does Superior Pool Routes help with equipment sourcing?
-We don't sell equipment directly, but our training covers the recommended gear and where to source it at wholesale pricing.
+We do not sell equipment directly, but our training covers the recommended gear and where to source it at wholesale pricing.
 See the Training page.

 Ready to Put a Truck on a Real Route?

-Call us at 800-249-6973 or visit our Contact page to talk through what routes are available in your area.
+Call us at 800-249-6973 or visit our Contact page to talk through what pool routes are available in your area.
 With a $500 deposit, accounts start loading within 10 days.

 Pricing may vary based on location, account count, and market conditions.
 Contact Superior Pool Routes for a personalized quote.